 - Students authorized for CWS receive preference in hiring, so it's best to indicate interest in CWS when completing the FAFSA

-- Students who are eligible for CWS will be notified of their eligibility on their award letter
+- Students who are eligible for CWS will be notified of their eligibility on their Financial Aid Award

 - Funds for CWS are limited, and not all students who are eligible can be placed on the program